 In closing the session, Snowe told Chandoha not to expect her return to the Hill.
 The former senator feels that she’s making a greater contribution from the outside, serving as senior fellow at the Bipartisan Policy Center and cochairing its Commission on Political Reform.
 “I’ve decided to take the fight in a different direction,” Snowe said.
 “Politics is too important to be left to politicians.”

-Rob Elson is a writer/editor at ICI.
+Rob Elson is senior writer at ICI.